 We hope you are following the recommendations from the CDC for protecting your health.

-We are encouraging you to set up video calls or phone calls, as part of social distancing to help flatten the curve (the spread) of this virus.
+We are encouraging you to set up video calls or phone calls as part of social distancing to help stop the spread of this virus.

-- experienced COVID-19 symptoms or tested positive for COVID-19
+experienced COVID-19 symptoms or tested positive for COVID-19

-- been exposed to COVID-19
+been exposed to COVID-19

-- traveled to areas with COVID-19 outbreaks within the last month
+traveled to areas with COVID-19 outbreaks within the last month

 Below you’ll find information about the Coronavirus response in the courts.

 On January 14, 2021, Chief Justice Newby issued an order restoring to local judicial officials substantial decision-making authority over when and how to conduct jury trials and other in-person proceedings.